mcordova2255/territory-analytics/README.md

 **Sales Operations Analyst (Territory Planning) — UK & Ireland**

-This repository documents the analytical methodology, research frameworks, and workflow design I have built and deployed in my role managing territory coverage, account alignment, and TAM decisions across the FRIS vertical and Ireland.
+This repository documents the analytical methodology, research frameworks and workflow design I have built and deployed in my role managing territory coverage, account alignment and TAM decisions across the FRIS vertical and Ireland.

 ---